Mu2e/EventNtuple/tutorial/eventntuple-basics.md

 # EventNtuple Basics (Draft)

 ## Introduction
 The EventNtuple is a [ROOT TTree](https://root.cern.ch/doc/master/classTTree.html) that contains Mu2e data from the tracker, calorimeter, and CRV.
 You can think of it like a giant spreadsheet: each row is a Mu2e event and each leaf is a column.
+You will soon realize that the structure is a little more complext than a simple spreadsheet.

 ## Learning Objectives

 By the end of this tutorial, you will be able to:
-*
 * describe the difference between single-object branches, vector branches, and vector-of-vector branches, and
 * find the leaf and branch definitions using either ```ntuplehelper``` or GitHub

-## EventNtuple Structure

-The actual structure is a bit more complicated.
-We collect leaves that related to the same underlying object into branches.
-For example, all leaves related to the reconstructed track are on the ```trk``` branch.
-Also, leaves and branches might not be a single number like in a spreadsheet, but an array of numbers (or even an array of arrays of numbers).
-For example, the ```trk``` branch is an array because there can be more than one track in an event.

-In this tutorial, we will access the EventNtuple directly and learn how to find out more information about its branches and leaves.
-Note that in your real analysis, you are unlikely to access the EventNtuple directly but through utilities such as [RooUtil]() and [PyUtil](), which will be taught in the next tutorial.

 ## Accessing the EventNtuple
 Because the EventNtuple is a [ROOT TTree](https://root.cern.ch/doc/master/classTTree.html), it can be accessed in either ROOT or python like any other TTree.

+First, get a list of files following the instructions on the wiki [here]() and pick a file.

-To print the branches and leaves of the EventNtuple:
+You can print the branches and leaves of the EventNtuple in your file in ROOT or python.

 * in ROOT:

 ```
-root -l nts.mu2e.....root
+root -l /path/to/nts.root
 EventNtuple->cd()
 ntuple->Print()
 ```